 Personal protective equipment use involves specialized clothing or equipment worn by for protection against infectious materials.
 The selection of PPE is based on the nature of the task at hand and potential for exposure to blood, body fluids or infectious agents.
 A review of available PPE should be performed periodically (e.g., annually) due to new product developments and improvements.
-Appropriate PPE for all job tasks at SBCCD has been determined by District Environmental Health & Safety and can be attained by reviewing the employee Job Hazard Assessment by classification at http://sbccd.org/SRM/JobHazardAssess.
+Appropriate PPE for all job tasks at SBCCD has been determined by the District Safety and Risk Management Department and can be attained by reviewing the employee Job Hazard Assessment by classification here.